Jtoney40/engr3/README.md

 https://cvilleschools.onshape.com/documents/8d6cb4f1f23619488b541efa/w/61bd722aa3dfbb6791e754d1/e/c8c72d273cdbf485a49033ca

 ### Reflection
 The parts that went wrong was I made it the wrong width so the cut didn't work so make sure you read the drawing right.
 The work was very hard to do when I haven't done it for a while.
+Make sure that you make all of your lines dinfined.
 ****